Most insect bites and stings will heal on their own, but you'll still probably have to take measures to alleviate swelling and itching.

 - Rubbing the inside of a banana peel on the bite.

 - Applying tee tree oil to the sting.

 - Rubbing the bite with the cut side of a freshly cut onion slice.

 Of course we should all be using broad-spectrum, SPF 30+ sunscreen every day, but sometimes sunburns do happen.
 If it happens to you, try these all natural remedies for relief.

 Aloe vera lotion and gel is probably the most popular sunburn soother.
 It is antibacterial and helps stimulate the immune system.
 Aloe vera can be very soothing as it helps your skin heal.

-Vinegar can help relieve the pain of a sunburn.
+Vinegar can help relieve the pain of sunburn.
 Dampen a cloth or towel with distilled white vinegar and apply it to the sunburned skin for about 20 minutes.
 Repeat as necessary.
-Adding half a cup of baking soda to your bath can also be soothing.
+Adding half a cup of baking soda to your bath can also help sooth your skin.

 Finally, check the Environmental Working Group's sunscreen guide to find the right sunscreen for you and avoid future burns.